 There are instances in which the PIRs either do not adequately raise concerns that affect performance or raise it too late.
-The terminal evaluation for the World Bank-implemented project SIP: Scaling up SLM Practice, Knowledge, and Coordination in Key Nigerian States (GEF ID 3384) discusses concerns related to lack or realism in project design-too few resources for an ambitious agenda and lack of analysis to guide resource use-but these concerns were not raised in the two PIRs or in the midterm review of the project.
-The terminal evaluation for UNDP-implemented Capacity Development for Improved National and International Environmental Management in Seychelles notes concerns such as frequent staffing changes and lack of back stopping from the UNDP country office, which led to delayed implementation as some of the activities depended on timely completion of other activities.
+The terminal evaluation for the World Bank-implemented project SIP: Scaling up SLM Practice, Knowledge, and Coordination in Key Nigerian States (GEF ID 3384) discusses concerns related to lack of realism in project design-too few resources for an ambitious agenda and lack of analysis to guide resource use-but these concerns were not raised in the two PIRs or in the midterm review of the project.
+The terminal evaluation for UNDP-implemented Capacity Development for Improved National and International Environmental Management in the Seychelles notes concerns such as frequent staffing changes and lack of backstopping from the UNDP country office, which led to delayed implementation because some of the activities depended on timely completion of other activities.
+These concerns were noted in the PIRs when the project was close to completion.
+Similarly, the terminal evaluation of the UNDP-implemented project ESCO Moldova-Transforming the Market for Urban Energy